SparkPost/support-docs/articles/user-guide/amp-for-email.md

 ## Sending Through SparkPost

 Even if you’re not an approved AMP sender, you can still send test emails to yourself and ensure your AMP content really does work!
-To accompllish this, go to your email account and access Settings.
+To accomplish this, go to your email account and access Settings.
 Then on the “General” tab, click on Dynamic Email Development under Dynamic Email.
 Type in your sender email address in order to opt in, to be able to display dynamic emails during development.

 ![gmail_settings](media/gmail_settings.png)